rfwlab/rfw/docs/articles/essentials/list-rendering.md

 # List Rendering

-Rendering arrays or maps is common in dynamic interfaces.
-RTML's `@for` directive iterates over collections and keeps DOM elements in sync when the underlying data changes.
+Rendering collections is essential for dynamic interfaces.
+RTML’s `@for` directive iterates over slices, ranges, or maps and keeps the DOM synchronized when data changes.

+---

-## Iterating Arrays
+## Iterating Slices

-Use `@for:item in items` to loop through a slice:
+Loop through a slice with `@for:item in items`:

 ```rtml
 <ul>